Tree Protection Bylaw Review

 We need a stronger tree protection policy that prohibits anyone (private owner and city management), to remove trees regardless of the size.

-Laura gary almost 2 years ago
+Laura gary over 2 years ago

 I want to see the city help us protect our views.
 In my neighbourhood we neighbours have our trees pruned to protect the views of others, but the city has planted large cedars and oaks in their right of way and eventually these trees block sidewalks and views.
 At a minimum the city should do more pruning and windowing.
 Better still they should replace these trees with medium sized trees in this tight neighborhood.
 Remember, too, that views are now recognized in real estate value and the current approach is economically damaging.
 I would pay toward the cost of large trees in my sight lines being replaced with medium cultivars.

-Paul Shaker almost 2 years ago
+Paul Shaker over 2 years ago

 Urban trees improve air quality, provide shade, and reduce heat island effects.
 Port moody should continue to preserve its urban forest, especially large, mature trees that provide the most benefit.

-Peter almost 2 years ago
+Peter over 2 years ago

 In the British Columbia forest, the Pacific ocean and proximate US northwest, any undertaking by Port Moody has no significance.